ahamedaathal/rock-paper-scissor-next-app/README.md

 ## Smart Contract Deployment

 1. Ensure you have the Aptos CLI installed.
-2. Navigate to the `move` directory.
+2. Navigate to the `aptos-smart-contract` directory.
 3. Compile and deploy the contract:
    ```
    aptos init